-3) Ownership of Books and eBooks Received
+3) Ownership of Books.
+Ebooks, and Audiobooks Received

-If a judge requests to withdraw or has been asked to withdraw from the judging process after the process has begun, s/he agrees to return any physical and/or eBooks that have been provided.
+If a judge requests to withdraw or has been asked to withdraw from the judging process after the process has begun, s/he agrees to return any physical and/or ebooks that have been provided.
 The GCLS reserves the right to invoice the former judge for costs associated with purchasing and delivering additional book(s) to a reserve judge to continue the judging process if you fail to return the book(s) as requested.

 4) Pledge of Understanding of my Responsibilities as a Judge